ReneHeim/Hawkweed/README.md

 6. All results can be found in the _output/_ folder.
 7. For further explanations, the _Analysis.Rmd_ can be rendered.

-The use of this code must be cited.
+The use of this code must be cited:

+Heim, 2018, Spectral classification of invasive Hawkweek (_Hieracium aurantiacum_) at Mt.
+Kosciuszko NP. https://github.com/ReneHeim/Hawkweed

 ## Data